 Telpyn Beach is situated at the Carmarthenshire end of Amroth beach, west of Telpyn Point.
 It is a wide sandy beach, backed by a pebble bank and high unstable cliffs of coal measures, changing to siltstones and mudstones at Telpyn Point.
 A wave-cut platform at the point is a popular place for sunbathing, and at low tide it is possible to walk around the point to Marros.
 Swimming is generally safe and dogs are allowed at all times.

-Roadside parking is available about ½ mile east of Amroth (Grid Ref : SN181076), from where a path leads down to the beach.
-Alternatively it is possible to walk along the shore from Amroth between low and mid-tide.
+Roadside parking is available about ½ mile east of Amroth (Grid Ref : SN181076), from where access to the beach is down a good but steep path.
+Alternatively it's possible to walk along the shore from Amroth between low and mid-tide.
 The photos were taken at mid-tide.